 Just because you're aware of the pros and cons of consciously curating your company's culture doesn't mean it's easy.
 Because culture is intangible and so difficult to define, sometimes it's hard for both you and your employees to find the right words to have productive conversations about how to go about curating it.

-In this guide we’ll discuss points you can reflect on regarding workplace culture to inspire you to make actionable changes and create a culture in which you and your company thrive.
+In this guide, we'll discuss points you can reflect on regarding workplace culture to inspire you to make actionable changes and create a culture in which you and your company thrive.

 The Power of Leadership

 As a manager, you are presented with the opportunity to guide your agribusiness’s culture in a way that benefits everyone, with effects that radiate from the inside out - from employee morale, all the way to happy customers.
+Senior leadership plays a crucial role in modeling and reinforcing a strong company culture, setting the standard for values and behaviors throughout the organization.

 8 Tips to Improve the Company Culture at Your Agribusiness